-The 71st Fighter Training Squadron, also referred to as the Ironmen, is one of three flying squadrons assigned to the 1st Fighter Wing, Joint Base Langley-Eustis, Virginia.
+The 71st Fighter Training Squadron, Ironmen, is one of three flying squadrons assigned to the 1st Fighter Wing, Joint Base Langley-Eustis, Virginia.
 The squadron's mission is to provide professional adversary air support to enhance the 1st Fighter Wing's F-22 combat capability.

 The 71st was formed December 14th, 1940, as the 71st Pursuit Squadron.
 Upon activation on January 1st, 1941, it was assigned to the 1st Pursuit Group at Selfridge Field, Michigan, where initial activation training was conducted in the P-35.
 Three days after the attack on Pearl Harbor, the 71st reported to San Diego Naval Air Station to perform anti-submarine duty along the Pacific Coast utilizing the YP-43 Lancer.
 Soon after, the 71st transitioned to the P-38 Lighting and was renamed the 71st Fighter Squadron.
 In June 1942 the 71st participated in the first deployment of a single-seat, twin-engine fighter unit to deploy to England as part of the 1st Fighter Group.
 The 71st served the entirety of the war in the North African, Mediterranean and South European theaters, earning three Distinguished Unit Citations and producing four aces.